 At the end of the quarter, your instructor assigns final grades and records them on a UCSB grade roster (eGrades) by a specified Faculty Grading Deadline.
 In most cases, final grades will be available within three weeks of the end of the quarter, unless there is a delay due to the instructor not returning grades promptly.
-Your grades may be viewed through the UCSB Extension Student Portal.
+Your grades may be viewed through the UCSB Professional and Continuing Education (PaCE) Student Portal.

 You must choose either the Letter Grade or Passed/Not passed grading option at the time you complete your Open University Authorization Form.

-If you decide to change your grading option during the quarter, you must file a Request for Change of Grading Option Form by the Change Grading Option deadline and submit the completed form along with the processing fee to the UCSB Extension Student Services office.
+If you decide to change your grading option during the quarter, you must file a Request for Change of Grading Option Form by the Change Grading Option deadline and submit the completed form along with the processing fee to the UCSB PaCE Student Services office.
 Requests for change of grading option will not be accepted after the deadline.

 Passed/Not Passed Grades